Creative Drop Ceiling Ideas

 Also consider which light fixtures will look good with the pattern that you choose.

-So those are my creative drop ceilings!
-Beadboard, Shiplap, Woodhaven, and Tin Ceiling Tiles.
+So those are my creative drop ceilings so far!
+Beadboard, Shiplap, Woodhaven, and Tin Ceiling Tiles painted 3 different ways.
 There’s actually a 5th one that I haven’t tried yet….
 Plastic tiles.
 I think plastic tiles can be nailed or glued up.
 Hmmm.
 I think one of the reasons I haven’t tried them yet is because they aren’t very low cost….

 Dining